 MESSAGE input is the Command.

-Editor’s Note: Whether and how to derive a MAC for DL Group-Command message is FFS.
+NOTE: In case DL Group-Command message is supported in Release 19, the following is proposed.
+Devices are provisioned with a Group ID and a group KEY.
+Both the Group Key and Group ID are used as inputs to derive the MAC and XMAC.

 The DL command message was sent to the AIoT device using a TempID (first in the list)

 The AIoT device responds to the Reader by using the next TempID (second in the list) and includes the response (e.g., an ACK or Data) plus a MAC derived as follows: